Cardiff History, Family Crest & Coats of Arms

 The surname Cardiff was first found in Glamorganshire (Welsh: Sir Forgannwg), a region of South Wales, anciently part of the Welsh kingdom of Glywysing, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Cardiff family

-Another 210 words (15 lines of text) covering the years 1172 and 1201 are included under the topic Early Cardiff History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cardiff research.
+Another 86 words (6 lines of text) covering the years 1172 and 1201 are included under the topic Early Cardiff History in all our PDF Extended History products and printed products wherever possible.